 The parliamentarian advises the board of directors and members on matters of parliamentary procedure, and serves as a consultant, especially in a meeting, where only the chair has the authority to rule on questions of order or to answer parliamentary inquiries.

 - Work with outgoing parliamentarian to transfer any needed information or documents.

 - Review the BASICS Parliamentarian Resource Guide for detailed support and guidance.

 - Develop a Plan of Work and submit to the Executive Board for approval.
 View Sample Plan of Work.

 - Request a copy your PTA's bylaws and standing rules to share with the incoming board.

-- Obtain copy of and become familiar with the parliamentary authority, Robert's Rules of Order Newly Revised (RONR).
+- Obtain a copy of and become familiar with the parliamentary authority, Robert's Rules of Order Newly Revised (RONR).

-- Sign the Texas PTA Ethics/Conflict of Interest Agreement and submit to the secretary.
+- Sign the Texas PTA Ethics/Conflict of Interest Agreement and submit to the Secretary.

 Duties at a Glance